IsaacMuriuki/Block-Breaker-Game/README.md

 - Ability to change the game speed
 - Prevention of
   - Boring ball loops
-  - The ball getting stuck at a position where it will not return to the bottom of the screen
+  - The ball getting stuck at a position where it will not return to the bottom of the screen (infinite ball loops)

 ### In-game screenshots